zhisme/copy_with_context.nvim/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/zhisme/copy_with_context.vim.
 Ensure to test your solution and provide a clear description of the problem you are solving.

 ## License
-The plugin is available as open source under the terms of the (MIT License)[https://opensource.org/licenses/MIT].
+The plugin is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).